AlbertLeipzig/everything-ai/subjects/dataset.md

 - **Time series Dataset**: These include datasets between a period, for example, changes in geographical terrain over time.

 - **Web Dataset**: These include datasets created by calling APIs using HTTP requests and populating them with values for data analysis.
 These are mostly stored in JSON (JavaScript Object Notation) formats.

+## Main Characteristics

+- Variables represent the specific attributes or characteristics being studied within the dataset.
+For example, in a sales dataset, variables might include product ID, price and purchase date.
+Variables often serve as inputs for machine learning algorithms and statistical analysis.

+- Schemas define a dataset's structure, including the relationships and syntax between its variables.
+For example, a tabular dataset's schema might outline the dataset's formats and column headers, such as "date," "amount" and "category."
+A JSON schema might describe nested data structures such as customer profiles with attributes such as "name," "email" and an array of "order history" objects.

+-Metadata or data about data, provides essential context about the dataset, including details about its origin, purpose and usage guidelines.
+This information helps ensure that datasets remain interpretable and integrate effectively with other systems.

 ## Properties of Dataset